IanDenning/CAA-Hockey-Analytics/README.md

 Built With
 R: dplyr, ggplot2, car (VIF), scales, ggrepel

 Note: Data files and generated outputs are excluded from this repository.
 To access the results from my analysis, please refer to my website, as there will be a front-end interactive model where you can see the regression model for each player, along with their player cards that show all their micro-analytic percentiles.

+A Note on AI-Assisted Development:
+Claude (Anthropic) was used throughout the coding process of this project.
+The statistical skeleton of the project, the regression model, z-scores, the decision to use a rank-based percentile system, and the use of the Euclidean Distance formula for some players was designed and validated thoroughly beforehand.
+The implementation of Euclidean Distance methodology and the percentile card visualizations was self-learned using external resources (YouTube) before using Claude to assist in building the ideas out in R.

+Where Claude was most utilized was in the organizing and cleaning of the data.
+This project had 3 years of data across hundreds of NHL games, from over 600+ players, who each had 100+ metrics.
+Through hundreds of lines of code, I was able to complete the project much faster than I would have otherwise.

+The other area where I leaned heavily on Anthropic's model was in the Z-Score card visualization.
+My goal was to create something similar to Baseball Savant's player cards, but I had no idea how to make that possible.
+Again, through YouTube videos and Claude Code, I was able to learn how to utilize new libraries, syntax, and techniques that I did not know were possible in R.

+The goal in using Claude in this project was to make the process faster, more efficient, and more informed.
+My intention was never to prompt my way to a result that I do not understand.
+This felt important to address and to be transparent about.
+Not only as AI becomes a standard part of analytical work, but also as to how AI can be appropriately and ethically used for academic work.